stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Knowledge/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Prerequisite:** 3rd Level Spells and Blessings of Knowledge
-You can use your Channel Divinity to read a creature’s thoughts.
+You can use your channel divinity to read a creature’s thoughts.
 You can then use your access to the creature’s mind to command it.

 Using 2 actions, choose one creature that you can see within 60 feet of you.
 Make a spellcasting attack vs the creature’s Wisdom defense.
 If the attack misses, you can’t use this feature on the same creature again until you finish a long rest.